 What are the steps to getting a job as a Probation Officer?

 There are positions available in both Federal Probation and County Probation.

 How do I become a Parole Agent?

 Employees within the California Department of Corrections and Rehabilitation can serve as Parole Agents.
 Parole Agents supervise individuals who have been conditionally released from prison.
-Explore these positions at the CDCR website:
+Explore these positions: